Bimla Singh Solanki

-Bimla Singh Solanki is an Indian politician and a member of the 16th Legislative Assembly of India.
+Bimla Singh Solanki is an Indian politician and a member of the 16th and 17 Legislative Assembly of India.
 She represents the Sikandrabad constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party political party.

 Early life and education

-Bimla Singh Solanki was born in Faridabad district.
+Bimla Singh Solanki was born in Village Ajronda (Sector 15A) of Faridabad district in a Rajput family.
 She enrolled in the Maharshi Dayanand University for Bachelor of Arts course but did not complete her education.
 She is educated till twelfth grade.

 Political career

-Bimla Singh Solanki has been a MLA for one term.
+Bimla Singh Solanki has been a MLA for two term.
 She represented the Sikandrabad constituency and is a member of the Bharatiya Janata Party political party.